-Subject to this Guideline (including the above provisions in particular), Providers have obligations to set Reconnection Requirements in certain circumstances following a Mutual Obligation Failure.
 When setting a Reconnection Requirement, the Provider must follow the prompts in the Department's IT Systems and notify the Participant of the Reconnection Requirement.
-The Department's IT Systems will specify the type of Reconnection Requirement that the Provider must set for the purposes of complying with their Grant Agreement obligation referred to above.
+If the Reconnection Requirement is not automatically set, the Department's IT Systems will specify the type of Reconnection Requirement which the Provider must set for the purposes of complying with their Grant Agreement obligation referred to above.
+Refer to Notifications to Participants of Mutual Obligation Failures for information on notifying Participant within the appropriate timeframe.